 Herroon, MK, Rajagurubandara, E, Hardaway, AL, Powell, K., Turchick, A, Feldmann, D, and Podgorski I. "Bone Marrow Adipocytes Promote Tumor Growth in Bone via FABP4- dependent Mechanisms" Oncotarget, 4(11):2108-2123, 2013

 B.S., Chemistry.
 Saint Mary's College, Orchard Lake, MI, 1995

-Ph.D., Biomedical Sciences, Oakland University, Rochester, MI, 2001
+Ph.D., Biomedical Sciences (Specialization in Health and Environmental Chemistry), Oakland University, Rochester, MI, 2001